Fatal Injuries Following a Hayride Accident

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 Accidents can happen in a variety of circumstances and often occur when you least expect it.
 That was certainly the case with this Halloween hayride accident.
 If you or a loved one has suffered injuries following any accident that you believe may have been caused by negligence, it may be time to discuss the situation with one of our Georgia Personal Injury and Auto Accident Attorneys at Montlick & Associates.
-With more than thirty-two years of experience, our firm has seen just how serious accidents can be, whether they are trucking accidents, car accidents, train accidents, or medical errors, among many others.
+With more than 35 years of experience, our firm has seen just how serious accidents can be, whether they are trucking accidents, car accidents, train accidents, or medical errors, among many others.